RustPython/RustPython/DEVELOPMENT.md

 RustPython requires the following:

-- Rust 1.36 or higher
+- Rust latest stable version (at least 1.38.0)
     - To check Rust version: `rustc --version`
     - If you have `rustup` on your system, enter to update to the latest stable version: `rustup update stable`